Urinary Incontinence Treatment

 - Urge incontinence.
 You will have a severe, powerful desire to urinate, accompanied by urinary leakage, which is spontaneous.
-Sometimes, even during the night, you will get the urge to urinate frequently.
-A minor disease, such as infection, or a more serious condition, such as a neurological disorder or diabetes, can cause urge incontinence.
+Sometimes, even at night, you will get the urge to urinate frequently.
+A minor disease, such as infection, or a more severe condition, such as a neurological disorder or diabetes, can cause urge incontinence.

 - Overflow incontinence.
 Because of a bladder that doesn’t drain fully, you feel regular or continuous urinary dripping.

-- Functional incontinence.
-A physical or emotional disorder where you will face urine leakage even before you go to the washroom.
-If you have serious arthritis, for example, you will not be able to unbutton your trousers fast enough.
+Functional incontinence.
+A physical or emotional disorder where you will face urine leakage before you go to the washroom.
+If you have severe arthritis, for example, you will not be able to unbutton your trousers fast enough.

-Urinary incontinence itself is not a disorder and is considered to be the symptom of another health issue called poor pelvic floor muscles.
+Urinary incontinence in Dubai is not a disorder but a symptom of another health issue called poor pelvic floor muscles.
 Other problems associated with Urinary Incontinence are:

-- Pressure or spasms in the pelvic region that induce a heavy urge to urinate.
+- Pressure or spasms in the pelvic region induce a heavy urge to urinate.

 - Going to the washroom more than usual (more than eight times a day or more than twice at night).

-If you feel that you are going through this condition, then feel free to reach out to us at Bizrahmed, Dubai.
-At our clinic, you will be treated by an expert and experienced urologist specialist who will analyzed the case and determine the most appropriate medication for your urinary incontinence condition.
+If you are going through this condition, feel free to contact us at Bizrahmed, Dubai.
+At our clinic, you will be treated by an expert and experienced urologist who will analyse the case and determine the most appropriate medication for your urinary incontinence.
 A detailed biography and physical examination, including a pelvic examination, will be conducted initially.

 Tests listed below may be recommended to help validate the diagnosis:

-- Urinalysis: A sample of your urine is analyzed to check for infection, blood, or other abnormalities.
+- Urinalysis: A urine sample is analyzed to check for infection, blood, or other abnormalities.

 - Stress test: To determine whether stress on the bladder triggers leaking, you will be asked to cough or lean with a full bladder.

-- Cystoscopy: Inspecting the interior of the bladder with the aid of a viewing telescope called a cystoscope to physically search for irregularities.
+- Cystoscopy: Inspecting the interior of the bladder with the aid of a viewing telescope called a cystoscope to search for irregularities physically.

-- Urodynamic testing: This testing is done by placing a short tube into the bladder or probing the bladder with X-rays to assess the bladder and urethral sphincter muscle structure.
+- Urodynamic: testing involves placing a short tube into the bladder or probing the bladder with X-rays to assess the bladder and urethral sphincter muscle structure.

-Urinary incontinence treatment depends on the form, severity, and root cause of incontinence.
-By changing a couple of routines and doing workouts to improve the muscles that keep urine in the bladder, many men recover their urinary function.
-The patient will be recommended to take some drugs if certain behavioral therapies fail.
+Urinary incontinence treatment in Dubai depends on the form, severity, and root cause of incontinence.
+Many men recover their urinary function by changing a couple of routines and doing workouts to improve the muscles that keep urine in the bladder.
+The patient will be recommended to take some drugs if specific behavioural therapies fail.

 Surgery is the only suitable alternative in some situations.
-Your urology specialist will let you know all the possible treatment options that include:
+Your urology specialist will let you know all the possible treatment options, including:

 - Bladder training- This helps to avoid urination after the patient experiences the need to urinate.
-The goal of this treatment is to extend the time lapse between your urge to urinate.
+This treatment aims to extend the time lapse between your urge to urinate.

-- Double voiding- This involves urinating followed by standing, and then trying it again for a few minutes.
+- Double voiding involves urinating, standing, and then trying it again for a few minutes.
 To prevent leakage incontinence, this is expected to make the patient aware of how to drain their bladder fully.

 - Scheduled bathroom visits- This involves urinating every two or four hours daily rather than waiting for the need to go.

 - Pelvic floor muscle workouts- This aim to strengthen the muscles that help regulate urination.
-These techniques, known as Kegel exercises, help strengthen weak pelvic muscles and enhance control of the bladder
+These techniques, known as Kegel exercises, help strengthen weak pelvic muscles and enhance bladder control.

 Medicines can affect the control of the urinary bladder in many ways.
-By blocking irregular nerve impulses that make the bladder contract at the wrong time, some drugs help reduce incontinence, while others delay urine output and bladder relax.
-Owing to the medical condition of the patient, the urologist specialist will be able to choose the most appropriate form of the drug that is most suitable for you.
+By blocking irregular nerve impulses that make the bladder contract at the wrong time, some drugs help reduce incontinence, while others delay urine output and bladder relaxation.
+Owing to the patient’s medical condition, the urologist specialist can choose the most appropriate form of the most suitable drug for you.